apache/accumulo-website/contributor/making-release.md

 should also be signed with your GPG key.
 To ensure proper retention on release (stemming from ASF policy requirements), This final tag *must* being with "rel/".
 For example, a release of 1.7.0 should have a corresponding tag name of "rel/1.7.0".

+Run the command in the email generated from the `assemble/build.sh` script.
+It will be something like:
+* `git tag -f -m 'Apache Accumulo 1.10.0' -s rel/1.10.0 4d261254`

+Then push the signed tag.
+For example:
+* `git push upstream rel/1.10.0`

 ## Copy artifacts to dist.apache.org